 The Fellows shared some of their thesis work with the community during a thought-provoking virtual roundtable last month.
-Below you’ll find full PDFs of a selection of Fellows’ theses.
+Below you’ll find a video of that event, plus full PDFs of a selection of Fellows’ theses.

 Our wholehearted congratulations goes out to Madi Norman (whose thesis was named best undergraduate essay in Practical Philosophy by the Philosophy Department), Philip O’Sullivan (whose thesis was named best undergraduate thesis in US History by the History Department), and all of this year’s incredible Fellows!

 “The Officers Are Run by the City”: How South Side residents respond to police misconduct in the Chicago Police Department